01 of 08

 Always use the coolest water temperature possible when washing dark clothing.

-Hot water will always fade dyes more quickly than cold water.
+Hot water will always fade dyes and cause more dye bleeding more quickly than cold water.
 Be sure that your washer is always set to use a cold water rinse cycle.
-There is never a need for hot or warm water to rinse clothes.Continue to 5 of 8 below.
+There is never a need to use hot or warm water to rinse clothes.Continue to 5 of 8 below.

 05 of 08